rupson/knowledge-graph-alignment-as-a-service/README.md

 * ssh key for inter-service communication.
 See [ssh-setup](./docs/ssh-setup.md).

 Docker handles all dependencies for you, so no other pre-requisites are required.
+For running any one service individually, this cal still be done with docker compose (`docker-compose {{service-name}}`), or see the readme for that service.

 ### Developing